 The Celtic religion was headed by priests called Druids, and they believed in a form of sympathetic magic.
 They believed that the spirits of their ancestors who had died and gone on to the afterlife had learned many secrets, including knowledge of what was going to happen to their living relatives in the future.
 The Druids believed that their ability to prophesy the future was stronger at Samhain because of the presence of these spirits, and they would try to read omens that would tell them what the best choice would be in any decisions that had to be made, how they might cure a sickness that was troubling their tribe, and what lay ahead for their tribe's welfare in general (Bannatyne, Halloween, pp. 2, 4).

 Some of these divinations may have involved human and animal sacrifice, but it's difficult to say for sure because the sources that discuss it are not first hand accounts.
 Most of the evidence concerning these sacrifices comes from classical authors such as Strabo, Diodorus, and Julius Caesar, and they were writing more general pieces criticizing the superstitions and rituals of people they considered "barbarous," nothing that described Samhain in particular (Rogers 13-14).
 Early Irish sagas make only brief references to sacrifices, but it's difficult to say how the versions that have been written down differ from the original oral tales.
-There is physical evidence that Celtic warriors kept the skulls of enemies, but their motives are unknown.
+There is physical evidence that Celtic warriors kept the skulls of enemies, but their motives for doing that are unknown.
 These heads might have been battle trophies or some kind of religious offering.
 Archaeologists uncovered another site in County Meath, Ireland, that contained pits of human and animal bones, which suggest possible sacrifices, but there is still nothing that firmly ties sacrifices to the holiday of Samhain (Rogers 18-19).

 Although the presence of the spirits, especially the demons that might be abroad, was frightening, the idea that loved ones weren't completely gone, that they might return for a brief visit once a year was also welcoming and comforting.
 Celts would provide food and drink and a place at the hearth for these weary spiritual travelers to welcome them home.
 To keep the scary spirits away, they would disguise themselves so that demons might mistake them for other demons and leave them alone.
-Villages would come together, and community members wearing masks meant to disguise them as spirits would lead a parade to the edge of town in the hopes that the real spirits would join in and then move on, leaving the villagers in peace (Bannatyne, Halloween, p.
+Villages would come together, and community members wearing masks meant to disguise themselves as spirits would lead a parade to the edge of town in the hopes that the real spirits would join in and then move on, leaving the villagers in peace (Bannatyne, Halloween, p.
 4).

 The original traditions of Samhain formed the main basis of modern Halloween traditions: a belief that scary things walk the night, offerings of food, members of the community parading around in costumes, etc. But, it would take other influences before Samhain would finish its transformation into the holiday that we know as Halloween.To Top

 Eventually, the Roman Empire expanded its territories, conquering northern Europe and the British Isles, bringing the Celtic people under their control.
-In the 1st century AD, Romans had already joined Celtic communities, and the two groups lived as one.
+By the 1st century AD, Romans had already joined Celtic communities, and the two groups lived as one.
 When that happened, aspects of Roman culture and religion were transferred to the Celts, blending in with their existing traditions and creating a new culture that they both shared (Bannatyne, Halloween, p.
 7).

 The Romans were a more agrarian society than the Celts, and their autumn holiday focused more on the harvesting of plants than the thinning of livestock.
 November 1st was the festival of Pomona, the goddess of harvests.
 In Roman mythology, Pomona was a nymph who loved caring for orchards and completely ignored all the male divinities who adored her until Vertumnus, the god of the changing seasons, convinced her of his love.
 Ond day, he disguised himself as an old woman so that he could give her a prophecy to change her mind about her solitary existence.
 In this disguise, he pointed out to her that a vine needs the support of a tree to grow upward and bear fruit, and so Pomona could not be at her best by remaining alone.
 Vertumnus told Pomona that he also shared her love of growing things and that, if she accepted his love for her, he would gladly share her work.
 Pomona did fall in love with Vertumnus when he shed his disguise, and the two of them worked the orchards together forever afterward (Bannatyne, Halloween, pp. 6-7).